-While the cost of living in Luanda is higher than you might expect, expat employers usually offer a host of benefits for those willing to move to the Angolan capital.
-Housing and international schools are two major expenses to consider, and day-to-day life is also pricey due to a reliance on imports.
-Expats tend to earn well here, though, and all your needs should be covered.
+The cost of living in Luanda can be high, but expat employers usually offer a host of benefits for those willing to move to the Angolan capital.
+Housing and international schools are two major expenses to consider, and day-to-day life can also be pricey due to a reliance on imports.
+If you earn a good salary, you’ll live well in Luanda.

 Cost of accommodation in Luanda

-If the cost of accommodation isn’t included in your relocation package, you will need to ensure that your salary is large enough to cover the costs yourself.
+As there are only a few expat-friendly areas in Luanda, the cost of accommodation in the city is usually significant.
 In addition to rental costs, you will likely have to pay for utilities.
-Angola suffers frequent electricity outages and water shortages, so you must invest in backup generators and water tanks.
+Angola suffers frequent electricity outages and water shortages, so investing in back-up generators and water tanks becomes a pricey necessity.

 Cost of transport in Luanda